 Engaging ahead of time in this way will help you cut through the noise and stand out from all the other emails and requests your contacts are getting from other businesses looking to them for help.

-6. Tell Your Own Story, Create Great Content, & Share Progress Often
+6. Tell Your Own Story, Create Great Content and Share Progress Often

 When you do reach out to influencers and reporters, you need to expect that they will spend time researching about you, your company, and your products before they decide whether or not to reply to you.
 It’ your job to convince them that you are interesting enough and legitimate enough to want to follow-up with.
 There are a few things you can do on your end to manage the first impression they get when they go searching for you online: